Richard McCoy Jr.: Lawsuits over Cooper allegations

 1991 saw the publication of D. B. Cooper: The Real McCoy, by Chief Probation Officer Bernie A. Rhodes Jr. and FBI agent Russell P. Calame.
 Both authors investigated McCoy's skyjacking case, and their book posits that Cooper and McCoy were the same person.

 After the book's publication, Karen McCoy, McCoy's widow, filed suit against the authors, the publisher, and her former attorney, Thomas S. Taylor.
 She stated that they misrepresented her involvement in the hijacking for which McCoy was convicted, and also misrepresented later events from interviews done with Taylor in the 1970s.
 She sought an injunction against publication and distribution of the book.

 During court proceedings, it was revealed that Karen was deeply involved in the hijacking.
 Her request for an injunction to prohibit further sales of the book was denied.
 However, an injunction to prohibit the sale of movie rights to the book – conditional upon the movie including references to four specific allegations in the book that she protested – was granted.

 Karen accepted settlements in 1994.
 The book's publisher, the University of Utah Press, paid Karen McCoy $20,000.
 Taylor was ordered to pay her $100,000.
 The two authors' settlements are confidential.

 Continued FBI interest

 In 2006, a radio station in Utah did a series of interviews with FBI agents involved in the McCoy and Cooper cases, many of which were the last public interviews of the FBI agents before they died.

 Documents released in 2020 via the Freedom of Information Act revealed that as late as 2004 the FBI had still not completely cleared McCoy as a Cooper suspect and were attempting to obtain a DNA sample from McCoy's family discreetly.
 In a 2024 YouTube video by Dan Gryder, McCoy's children said they believed he had been D. B. Cooper and found a parachute in their mother's storage shed, which Gryder claimed matched the exact specifications of the parachute used by Cooper.
 Gryder reported that the parachute had been taken by the FBI for investigation, though the FBI have not confirmed this.
+In early 2026, it was reported that the FBI had returned the parachute to Gryder.